-John Stanko is so passionate about leadership that he has devoted an entire section of this site to the concept and development of leaders.
+John Stanko is passionate about leadership and devotes much of his time studying and teaching leaders all over the world.
 John believes, as do many others, that there is a leadership crisis today, especially in the Church.
-That is why John spends so much time coaching, encouraging and training leaders the world over.
-That is also why he is certified to administer 360 degree feedback profiles (see the Coaching section) to provide leaders accurate information on how well they are leading and where they can improve.
+John is certified to administer 360-degree feedback profiles and many other assessments and tools that provide leaders accurate information on how well they are leading and where they can improve.

 You should not wait until you are leading to decide what kind of leader you will be.
-Once you have your values clearly defined, then you should develop a simple, yet accurate leadership philosophy that clearly describes what kind of leader you intend to be.
+Once you have your values clearly defined, then you should develop a simple and relevant leadership philosophy that clearly describes what kind of leader you intend to be.

-Some of your philosophy will be based on the experiences you've had, especially at the hands of a less-than-adequate leader.
-You must reflect on it all so that your leadership philosophy will be a full expression of who you are.
+Some of your philosophy will be based on the experiences you've had, especially at the hands of less-than-adequate leaders.
+You must learn and grow from all your experiences so your leadership philosophy will be a full expression of who you are.
 Your integrity will be determined by how closely you follow your values and philosophy on a day-to-day basis, in good times and in bad.

 To learn more about how to spell out your leadership philosophy, you can download the article, Developing a Leadership Philosophy.